hagaakihiro/G4QMDprojectV1/README.md

 ## 3: Local(G4)MeanField.cc
 This code simulates the system dynamics with mean field potential.
 We added the new paramters to allow to simulate with the general Skyrme interaction.
-In addition, the functions "CalDensityProfile" and "CalChargeDensityProfile" to calculate are added to calculate the expectation values of the system raius and charge radius, respectively, and the functions "GetSingleEnergy" and "GetTotalEnergy" are added to calculate the nucleon energy and total energy, respectively in the mean field potential.
+In addition, the functions "CalDensityProfile" and "CalChargeDensityProfile" to calculate are added to calculate the expectation values of the system radius and charge radius, respectively, and the functions "GetSingleEnergy" and "GetTotalEnergy" are added to calculate the nucleon energy and total energy, respectively in the mean field potential.

 ## 4: Local(G4)Nucleus.cc
 This code simulate the excitated nucleus as well as the ground state nucleus.